arangodb/arangodb/Documentation/UserManual/Transactions.md

 Any valid Javascript code is allowed inside `action` but the code may only access the collections declared in `collections`.
+`action` may be a Javascript function as shown above, or a string representation of a Javascript function:

+    db._executeTransaction({
+      collections: {
+        write: "users",
+      },
+      action: "function () { /* all operations go here */ }"
+    });

+Please note that any operations specified in `action` will be executed on the server, in a separate scope.
+Variables will be bound late.
+Accessing any Javascript variables defined on the client-side or in some other server context from inside a transaction may not work.
+Instead, any variables used inside `action` should be defined inside `action` itself:

+    db._executeTransaction({
+      collections: {
+        write: "users",
+      },
+      action: function () {
+        var db = require(...).db;
+        db.users.save({ ... });
+      }
+    });

 When the code inside the `action` attribute is executed, the transaction is already started and all required locks have been acquired.
 When the code inside